CERTCC/Vultron/docs/topics/process_models/em/principles.md

 # Embargo Principles

+{% include-markdown "../../../includes/normative.md" %}

 Embargoes are a means of inhibiting public disclosure of a vulnerability while defenses are prepared (e.g., until fix development has completed for a reasonable quorum of Vendors).

+The goal of the EM process is not to establish an exact publication schedule for every Participant to adhere to.
+Rather,

 !!! tip "Embargo Management Process Goal"

-    The goal of the EM process is not to establish an exact publication schedule for every Participant to adhere to.
-Rather, it is to establish a window spanning from the present to some future time, during which _Participants are expected to not publish or otherwise disclose_ information about the vulnerability to non-Participants outside of the CVD case.
+    The goal of the Embargo Management process is to establish a window spanning from the present to some future time, during which _Participants are expected to not publish or otherwise disclose_ information about the vulnerability to non-Participants outside of the CVD case.